MichaHofft/CreoPost/README.md

 * Using a post-processor, such intermediate language can be adopted to G-Code variants understood by many different machines.
 * Such post-processor is described here: http://bdml.stanford.edu/twiki/pub/Manufacturing/HaasReferenceInfo/V61_GPost_CD_Manual.pdf
 * Such post-processor needs specific electronic machine descriptions to tailor the G-Code dialects in a way, that the machine can safely operate.
 For a list see https://www.ptc.com/en/support/article/CS54723

+# Building

+* Current source code is C# for .NET 6.0 windows
+* Solution can be opened and compiled using Microsoft Visual Studio 2019 or 2022.